Skip to content

 Mullach Coire nan Geur-oirean — common questions

-Mullach Coire nan Geur-oirean is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 596m of ascent and takes most walkers 4-6 hours.
+On the OutdoorSCOT scale, Mullach Coire nan Geur-oirean comes in at 4/5 — challenging.
+Expect roughly 13km and 596m of ascent on the usual route — 4-6 hours for most parties.
 Terrain: Tarmac road, then estate track, then trackless steep heather and bracken.

-Where do I park for Mullach Coire nan Geur-oirean?
+Where should I park to climb Mullach Coire nan Geur-oirean?

-Standard parking is at NN024884 near Fort William.
+Standard parking is at NN024884.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Mullach Coire nan Geur-oirean?
+When should I climb Mullach Coire nan Geur-oirean?

 The standard good-weather months for Mullach Coire nan Geur-oirean are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.